-PAR is currently collecting normative, reliability, and validity data for a number of new products in development.
+PAR is currently collecting normative, reliability, and validity data for several new tests in development.
 Data collectors are responsible for obtaining test subjects based on the specific project needs as outlined by the Data Collection Coordinator and are compensated on a “per case” basis that varies with each project.
-Typically, PAR offers examiners/data collectors an option for either cash payments or credit toward PAR products and has provisions for compensating examinees.
-PAR pays for all shipping and handling fees arising from data collection.